The Real Value of SEO: Measuring the Cost, Benefits, and ROI of Organic Search

 But is Google perfect?
 No, of course not.

 SEO is a way to make sure search engines like Google are making the right decisions about your site.
+When more visitors come to your site through organic search, that's how you know your site has SEO Value.

-Here's the thing: if Google doesn't understand your content, your site will rank below other sites.
+Raising SEO value: if Google doesn't understand your content, your site will rank below other sites.

 If you don't have time to go through these sites, then an SEO Consultant (like this guy) might be who you're looking for.
 A good SEO consultant will be familiar with Google's expectations for websites, and will be able to suggest revisions to your website to highlight your website's most important information.